What the mind can conceive

 I was brought up in an active family and have always loved sport.
 I played as much as possible at school and loved the camaraderie of being part of a team.
 It all became more serious at university when I discovered rowing.
-In rowing I uncovered a part of me that thrived on competition – not necessarily with others, but with myself: a thirst to improve and be the best I could.
+Through rowing I uncovered a part of me that thrived on competition – not necessarily with others, but with myself: a thirst to improve and challenge myself.
+Rowing became my primary sport and I loved it.

-Moving to Sydney and the arrival of my first two children meant my sporty pursuits had to take a back seat for a while.
-But it wasn’t long before the desire resurfaced, and after a couple of long-distance charity walks to shed the baby-weight pounds I set about trying to get to the bottom of the sport I hated so much: running.
+Moving to Sydney and the arrival of my first two children meant my sporty pursuits had to take a back seat for a short while.
+However it went long before my attention was peaked by an ultra event.
+I singed up, threw my littlest on my back and began to train.
+After two 100km charity walks I set about getting to the bottom of the sport I felt I hated and wasn't good at: running.

-I started by running for three minutes and walking for two.
+I decided to 'break the elephant down into manageable chunks' and started by running for three minutes and walking for two.
 Confidence grew with my fitness and I soon began entering 5 and 10km runs.
 These led to sprint triathlons until suddenly I realised that the sport I used to hate had become a source of fulfilment and freedom for me: the perfect antidote to the routine of domestic life.

 When we moved back from Sydney I began to look around for something different.
 And in a clichéd turn of fate it was then that I watched a program about ultrarunning – the classic story of the Marathon des Sables.
 I entered the MDS on the spot and was hooked.